jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprices/properties/feedfor.md

   @notice
   The available price feeds.

-  _currency he currency of the feed.
+  _currency The currency of the feed.
-  _base he base of the feed.
+  _base The base of the feed.
 */
 mapping(uint256 => mapping(uint256 => AggregatorV3Interface)) public override feedFor;
 ```